manikbhandari/vae/README.md

-# DISTANT SUPERVISION
+# Paraphrasing

 ## Objective

-This repository will hold the code and papers relevant to variational autoencoders.
+This repository will hold the code and papers relevant to my project on paraphrasing in the MALL Lab.

 ## Authors